310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es2.md

 {% bubble Kaoru %}
 Woah, you remembered my favorite food?

-That reminds me though, there was a lot of French fries prepared, too.
+That reminds me though, there were a lot of French fries prepared, too.
 It's your birthday and all, so eat up as much as you like.
 {% endbubble %}

 {% bubble Chiaki %}